spyder-ide/spyder-docs/CONTRIBUTING.md

 git checkout -b <FEATURE-BRANCH>
 ```

-Once you've made and tested your changes, add them to the staging area with ``git add .``, and then commit them with a descriptive, unique message of 74 characters or less written in the imperative tense, with a capitalized first letter and no period at the end.
+Once you've made and tested your changes, add them to the staging area, and then commit them with a descriptive, unique message of 74 characters or less written in the imperative tense, with a capitalized first letter and no period at the end.
 Try to make your commit message understandable on its own, giving the reader a high-level idea of what your changes accomplished without having to dig into the full diff output.
 For example: